manywho/service-swagger/README.md

  - **Swagger ManyWho Mapper**

-We define here how ManyWho is going to load, crate and update the Types (we will just deffine "User") using the petstore API.
+We define here how ManyWho is going to load, crate and update the Types (we will just define "User") using the petstore API.

 ````
 [{